 R. STAHL AG has not launched any share purchase plans or similar security-based incentive schemes, either for the Executive Board or other managerial staff or for the Supervisory Board.

-R. STAHL AG's Supervisory Board is formed and functions in accordance with Germany's One-Third Participation Act (DrittelbG) and consists of nine members: Three of these members are employee representatives, and the other six, which includes four members of the family that founded the company, are shareholder representatives.
+R. STAHL AG's Supervisory Board is formed and functions in accordance with Germany's One-Third Participation Act (DrittelbG) and consists of nine members (thereof eight positions filled currently) according to the Articles of Incorporation: Three of these members are employee representatives, and the other six (thereof five positions filled currently), which includes three members of the family that founded the company, are shareholder representatives.

 R. STAHL has a global customer base and has an international outlook that is also reflected in the Supervisory Board, as several of its members have experience overseas.
 Two members of the Supervisory Board are woman, contributing to 22.22% of its membership.

 There are no conflicts of interest concerning any of the current Supervisory Board members.
 Before new people can be nominated for board membership, we deem it important to ensure that no conflicts of interest will arise as a result of their membership.